How to Create an Eye-Catching Invitation to Your Home

 For some house plan styles – like Cottages, Country homes, Farmhouses, Colonials, and small homes – window boxes with colorful flowers, plants, and even herbs make sense.
 They add a welcoming feel and warmth to the home plan – not to mention its curb appeal.

-Left: Window boxes with purple and white flowers dress up the windows of this home.
+Left: Window boxes with red and yellow flowers dress up the windows of this home.
 Right: Everything you ever wanted in a Farmhouse-style home plan, including a colorful window box outside the second floor window, is here.
 This 2-story, 4-bedroom house plan features a well-manicured front lawn, trimmed hedges, potted flowers that frame the entryway, and attractive columns that support the porch (Plan #189-1011).

 6. Make optimal use of lighting fixtures.